 Where Is Lacombe?

-Lacombe lies in central Alberta between the cities of Edmonton (to the north) and Red Deer (to the south).
-The distance from Lacombe to Edmonton is 125 km, and Lacombe to Red Deer is around 25km.
+Lacombe is in central Alberta, between Edmonton (to the north) and Red Deer (to the south).
+The distance from Lacombe to Edmonton is 125 km, and from Lacombe to Red Deer is around 25km.

 This attractive city sits in rolling parkland surrounded by lakes, with the Rocky Mountains to the west and the flatter prairies to the east.